CloudITNow/KubernetesLearning/README.md

+# Kubernetes and containers from scratch

-# This is a open-source project for everyone who wants to learn Kubernetes and containers from scratch :)
+## This is a open-source project for everyone who wants to learn Kubernetes and containers from scratch :)

-## Projects Lists
+### Projects Lists

-### Python Flask App with Redis cache - "Project1-FlaskAppWithRedis"
+#### Python Flask App with Redis cache - "Project1-FlaskAppWithRedis"